Eliáš Galajda: Professional life

 In 1958, he started to work as an editor in editorial office of "Dukľa" a "Družno vpered" in Prešov.
 Between 1960 and 1999, Eliáš worked as an assistant, later as an assistant professor and an associate professor at the Department of Russian language and literature in Prešov under Philosophy Faculty of Košice-based Pavol Jozef Šafárik University, now part of University of Prešov.
 In 1970, Galajda lectured a summer program on the Russian language at Modern Languages Centre of the University of Bradford.

 Galajda became a member of the Association of Slovak writers in 1982.
 He walso also a member of the Association of Ukrainian writers in Slovakia, a member of the Association of Slovak writers organisations and the National Writer's Union of Ukraine.

-In 2010, Galajda has awarded the Ivan Franko Award for his contribution to literature and International Literature Award of Ivan Košelivec. for his story Word for skylarks (Slovo prozhaivoronkiv) published in Uninion (Sobornist No 1-2 2010).
+In 2010, Galajda has awarded the Ivan Franko Award for his contribution to literature and International Literature Award of Ivan Košelivec. for his story Word for skylarks (Slovo prozhaivoronkiv) published in Sobornist No 1-2 2010.

 Eliáš Galajda, resided in Prešov until end of life, died in hospital in Košice after short hard illness.
 He is buried at the municipal cemetery in Prešov.